Correlation Between GM and Mxima Renda

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in Mxima Renda Corporativa are ranked lower than 2 (%) of all funds and portfolios of funds over the last 90 days.
-Despite somewhat weak basic indicators, Mxima Renda may actually be approaching a critical reversion point that can send shares even higher in April 2025.
+Compared to the overall equity markets, risk-adjusted returns on investments in Mxima Renda Corporativa are ranked lower than 6 (%) of all funds and portfolios of funds over the last 90 days.
+Despite somewhat weak basic indicators, Mxima Renda sustained solid returns over the last few months and may actually be approaching a breakup point.

 GM and Mxima Renda Volatility Contrast